 When we think about the Wild West, most of us probably think about the scenes we've seen depicted in a John Wayne film.
-There's a noticeable lack of diversity in nearly every western film.
+There's a noticeable lack of diversity in nearly every western film from the ranchers and cowhands to the villains.
 But in the real Old West, it's estimated that a quarter of all cowboys were African-American.
 Just check the history books.

 "You have people coming from slavery and emancipation and then, through their hard work and perseverance, in spite of the obstacles they had, they were able to create a new social order that still influences us to this day," Flemons told NPR in 2019.